gemforce-team/gemforce/results/README.md

 * killgems: amps 4 grades lower

 **2. Intermediate**
-It's time to look into specces to match the combines.
+It's time to look into specs to match the combines.
-Head to the `managem-amps` and the `killgem-amps` folders and choose a pair of small specces, around `16s` or `32s`.
+Head to the `managem-amps` and the `killgem-amps` folders and choose a pair of small specs, around `16s` or `32s`.
 Pair them with a combine from the relative `-combine` folder, to be used both with the main gem and its amps.
 When using a single combine on both gem and its amps it can be proved that